-Presently, he is one of the leading authorities on individuals with mental illness that are involved in the criminal justice system and, he is often cited or contacted by the local media to comment on such cases.
+Presently, he is one of the leading authorities on individuals with FASD and mental illness that are involved in the criminal justice system, and he is often cited or contacted by the local media to comment on such cases.
 He is the past president of the National Alliance on Mental Illness (NAMI), Minnesota Chapter as well as frequently presents on issues affecting the mentally ill in criminal courts.

 Frequently Asked Questions